Why Unfinished Tasks Keep Your Brain Buzzing (And What to Do About It)

 The Science Behind Your Restless Mind

-This observation led to what we now call the Zeigarnik Effect, which essentially explains why your brain dwells on unfinished tasks more than completed ones.
+This observation led to what we now call the Zeigarnik Effect, which explains why your brain dwells on unfinished tasks more than completed ones.
 Think of your brain as a computer with too many browser tabs open.
 Each unfinished task is another tab, consuming mental energy and RAM even when you’re not actively looking at it.
-Your mind keeps these tabs open because it’s genuinely trying to help you remember to finish what you started.
+Your mind keeps these tabs open because it’s trying to help you remember to finish what you started.

 Related article: Can SSD Be Used as RAM?
 Everything You Need to Know